 What can CancerChoices offer you?

-Our work at CancerChoices is grounded in decades of experience guiding people in intimate cancer retreats and through leadership, practice, and in-depth study of the field of integrative cancer care.
+Our work at CancerChoices is grounded in decades of experience guiding people in intimate cancer retreats and through leadership, practice, and in-depth study in the field of integrative cancer care.
 To help you make informed choices about your own cancer care, we offer you…

 Guidance on an integrative approach to help you live better and longer with cancer.
-Explore these section further to learn about the three components of integrative care: conventional, self and complementary care.
+Explore these sections further to learn about the three components of integrative care: conventional, self and complementary care.
 And practical information on how to put these into practice.

 Some key pages within this section: